Valentine's Animal Letter Match for Preschoolers

 Affiliate Disclosure: “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using those links.”

-If you looking for an alphabet activity for your preschoolers to do on Valentine’s week, this fun and pretty hands-on Valentine’s Animal Letter Match activity will allow your preschoolers to work on letter recognition and matching uppercase and lowercase letters.
+Suppose you looking for an alphabet activity for your preschoolers to do on Valentine’s week.
+In that case, this fun and pretty hands-on Valentine’s Animal Letter Match activity will allow your preschoolers to work on letter recognition and matching uppercase and lowercase letters.

-This activity is great to help preschoolers develop their concentration, visual discrimination, letter knowledge, one-to-one correspondence, creating sets, eye-hand coordination, and fine motor skills.
+This activity is excellent for helping preschoolers develop their concentration, visual discrimination, letter knowledge, one-to-one correspondence, creating sets, eye-hand coordination, and fine motor skills.

 Getting Your Activity Ready